La página que intenta visitar sólo está disponible en inglés. ¡Disculpa!

-Entrants from the United States and Canada can win one of eight prizes in the 2025 contest.
+Entrants from the United States and Canada can win one of eight prizes in the 2026 contest.
 For more detail and conditions, please refer to the official contest rules.
+Prizes for residents of Chile and Colombia can be found here.

 1. Grand Prize: $5,000 USD

-One Grand Prize is granted to the highest-scoring photograph across all entries.
+One Grand Prize is granted to the highest-scoring photograph across all entries plus a voyage to Antarctica with HX Expeditions.

-2. Youth Prize (contestants between 13-17 years of age): Six days at the Hog Island Audubon Camp for Teens during the 2026 season.
-Located off the coast of Maine.
+2. Youth Prize: Six days at the Hog Island Audubon Camp for Teens, located off the coast of Maine.

 3. Video Prize: $2,500